cermak-petr/actor-firmy-cz-scraper/README.md

 ```

 ### Epilogue
 Thank you for trying my actor.
-I will be very glad for a feedback that you can send to my email `petr.cermak@apify.com`.
+You can send any feedback you have to my email `petr.cermak@apify.com`.
 If you find any bug, please create an issue on the [Github page](https://github.com/cermak-petr/actor-firmy-cz-scraper).